Travel Advisory for Bermuda

 Recommended for Most Travelers

-- Ensure routine vaccinations (e.g., Measles, Mumps, Rubella (MMR), Diphtheria, Tetanus, Pertussis, Polio, Varicella, Meningococcal disease, Seasonal Flu) are up-to-date.
+- Routine vaccines (MMR, Diphtheria, Tetanus, Pertussis, Polio, Varicella, Meningococcal disease, Seasonal Flu) should be up-to-date.

-- Vaccination for Hepatitis B is recommended for all travelers due to risk of transmission through blood and body fluids.
+- Hepatitis B vaccination is recommended for all travelers due to its widespread risk.

 Recommended for Some Travelers